BoPann/my-cyber-logbook/soc-level1/wazuh-fim.md

 Notice that I change the `frequency` to `10`.
 So our change can be picked up right away.

-Next, we insert this to the terminal (see screen shot) \
+Next, we insert this to the terminal (see screenshot) \
 `<directories><FILEPATH_OF_MONITORED_FILE></directories>`\
 Like how I did in the last line from the screenshot.
-Notice by default Wazuh aldeady have some folder configured.
+Notice by default Wazuh aldeady have some folders configured.

 Then we leave VIM mode.
 Restart the agent by running: \
 `systemctl restart wazuh-agent`